HumphreysCarter/GLM-Lightning-Monitor/README.md

 ## Usage

 Once running, the application will be available at [localhost:8080](http://localhost:8080/).
+API documentation is available at [localhost:8080/api/docs](http://localhost:8080/api/docs).